TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

 ..  _backend-modules-configuration-extensionName:

 ..  note::
-    Using these extbase configurations tells the core to bootstrap extbase and expecting controllers based on :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`.
+    Using these Extbase configurations tells the Core to bootstrap Extbase and expecting controllers based on :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`.
-    Do not use it for non-extbase controller.
-Use :ref:`routes <backend-modules-configuration-routes>` intead.
+    Do not use it for non-Extbase controller.
+Use :ref:`routes <backend-modules-configuration-routes>` instead.

 ..  confval:: extensionName